GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: System Design

 \subsection{Application-Centric Benchmark Scenarios}

-We design three application-centric benchmark scenarios that are based on real-world use cases and user requests.
+We design two application-centric benchmark scenarios that are based on real-world use cases and user requests.
 Each application scenario includes spatial, temporal, and spatiotemporal queries that reflect common operations within the respective domain.
 To ensure realistic query workloads, we provide supporting datasets that can be used for joins and filtering within the queries.
-As an example, we include university locations in Berlin and districts for our cycling application scenario to enable queries such as \enquote{find all cycling trips that passed through a university district during a certain time frame.}
+As an example, we include airport and city locations for the flight application.

-Where applicable, we store a trip both as its individual instant as well as a simpler version that includes its start and end location and time, which enables more efficient querying for specific queries.
-This format is similar to the one found in the TLC dataset~\cite{nycTripRecord}.
-We provide a short overview of all application scenarios and their respective queries below, see also ~\Cref{fig:datasets}.
+Where applicable, we store a trip both as its individual instant as well as a simpler version that includes its start and end location and time, which enables more efficient querying for specific queries, similar to the TLC dataset~\cite{nycTripRecord}.
+We provide a visualization of the datasets in~\cref{fig:datasets}.

-As part of GeoBenchr, we designed three benchmarking scenarios based on three real-world datasets provided in various sizes as described in Table~\ref{tab:datasets}.
+As part of GeoBenchr, we designed two benchmarking scenarios based on two real-world datasets provided in various sizes as described in Table~\ref{tab:datasets}.
 For each of these datasets, we take inspiration from real-world use cases and define six representative queries that reflect possible application requests in each domain.
 We then translate these queries into the respective query languages of each system, making sure that the result is the same across all systems for each query.
-We include three MOD datasets in our evaluation, which heavily vary in their characteristics to cover a broad range of possible application use cases.
+We include two MOD datasets in our evaluation, which heavily vary in their characteristics to cover a broad range of possible application use cases.
 Each query is either run against the full point dataset or a simplified version that only includes start and end points/times of each trip, where applicable. \textbf{Q1-2} are temporal queries for each application, \textbf{Q3-4} are spatial queries, and \textbf{Q5-6} are spatiotemporal queries.
+We provide literal versions of each query in our online appendix \footnote{\url{https://github.com/timchristianrese/GeoBenchr/blob/main/docs/query-templates.md}}, and exact SQL implementations in our repository.